tskluzac/helm-chart/README.md

 * Postgres database
 * Redis Shared Data Structure

+> :warning: **THIS IS A TEST DEPLOYMENT**: The web-service and forwarder can be deployed, while the funcx-endpoint is not yet properly supported

 ## Preliminaries
 The following dependencies must be set up before you can deploy the helm chart: